This page provides information about error responses from the Two-Coin API and best practices for handling errors in your integration.

 {

-}The error object contains:
+}The error response contains:

-code: A machine-readable error codemessage: A human-readable description of the errordetails: Additional information about the error (optional)The API uses standard HTTP status codes to indicate the success or failure of a request:
+message: A human-readable description of the errorThe API uses standard HTTP status codes to indicate the success or failure of a request:

 | Status Code | Description |